Naymmmm/standardlib/Docs/filesystem.md

-## readfile()
+## readfile(file: string): buffer

 {% hint style="warning" %}
 This is a potentially dangerous function and could lead to security issues.
 {% endhint %}

 This function reads a file from the local filesystem, in the shared folder.
 It is important you do not expose your environment to foreign files and restrict it to a shared region.
+Returns a `buffer`

 ```lua
 -- Read a file.